-Previously we stated that ESD protection was required "wherever unprotected ESD sensitive devices are handled."
-Obviously, our audits need to include these same areas.
-Table 1 indicates some of the physical areas that may be part of the ESD Control Program Plan and therefore will be involved in Compliance Verification Audits.
+Previously we stated that ESD protection was required "wherever unprotected ESDS items are handled."
+Our audits need to include these same areas.
+Table 1 indicates some of the physical areas that may be part of the ESD Control Program Plan and, therefore, will be involved in Compliance Verification Audits.
 Remember, some areas may be excluded from the Plan depending on the Scope of the Plan.